Aku-Aurellia/ci-cd-demo/README.md

-# ci-cd-demo
+"# CI/CD Demo Project"
-Repositori demo untuk jalur CI/CD GitHub Actions
+"This project demonstrates continuous integration and delivery using GitHub Actions."